jreades/flip/run_me.md

+# Reference File for Lectures

+This is just being used so that it's easy to render the videos again next year.

 python ffmpeg/process.py -t 2.3-Python_the_Basics-2 -n "Python: the Basics\\\nPart 2" -s 'http://localhost:4200/lectures/' -d -a -f

 python ffmpeg/process.py -t 2.4-Python_the_Basics-2 -n "Python: the Basics\\\nPart 2" -s 'http://localhost:4200/lectures/' -d -a -f